Hippurate hydrolysis occurs in an organism that can form glycine and benzoic acid.

 In the classical test (48 hours), the benzoic acid produced was detected using a ferric chloride indicator, by its precipitation in an excess of ferric chloride.
-Gas Liquid Chromatography (GLC) method for detection of benzoic acid is also available nowadays.
+The gas-liquid chromatography (GLC) method for the detection of benzoic acid is also available nowadays.

 Hippuric acid is hydrolyzed to benzoic acid and glycine by the enzymatic action of hippuricase.
 The glycine end product is detected by the addition of ninhydrin reagent.
 Ninhydrin reacts with glycine to form a deep blue or purple color (Ruhemann’s purple).
 This rapid test used in most laboratories is one of several variations of the ninhydrin tube test described by Hwang and Ederer for detection of glycine.

-- Hippurate hydrolysis test is critical for separation of Campylobacter jejuni (hydrolyzes hippurate) and Campylobacter coli (negative) strains.
+- Hippurate hydrolysis test is critical for the separation of Campylobacter jejuni (hydrolyzes hippurate) and Campylobacter coli (negative) strains.

 - Aids in the differentiation of β-hemolytic Streptococcus agalactiae from other β-hemolytic streptococci.

-- Take or prepare Sterile Sodium Hippurate broth and inoculate with test organism.
+- Take or prepare sterile sodium hippurate broth and inoculate it with the test organism.

 - After that incubate it overnight at 35°C.

 - Then, centrifuge the broth and remove the sediment.

 - Finally, add ferric chloride reagent to the supernatant.